“How to plan a Tibet tour”

 Your Tibet tour should last for 15 days at least to get a complete insight of your tourist destination.
 You will need a Tibetan guide to make your journey easy.
 He will guide you about the customs of the locals and regarding the languages spoken in the region so you don’t feel isolated in the midst of Tibetans.

-Your Tibet travel plan cannot be executed unless you apply for a travel permit.
+In order to carry your planned Tibet tour, you will require to apply for a Tibet entry permit.
 This is checked on the plane, railway station and at all the attractions – so keep it close to your heart!
 We handle the best permit applications and get our customers a travel permit even during peak seasons.

 The apparel that the locals wear isn’t skimpy – so it’s better to take covered clothing with you.
 Get your cameras, extra battery, personal toiletries and beauty essentials in your travel bag and you are good to go!!